open-anonymizer/open-anonymizer/README.md

-# Open-Anonymizer
+# Open Anonymizer

-Open-Anonymizer is a natural language processing software that anonymizes German texts.
-Open-Anonymizer uses a XLM-RoBERTa model for anonymizing `persons/names`, `locations`, `organizations` and a rule-based approach for anonymizing `dates`, `phone numbers`, `other numbers` and `emails`.
+Open Anonymizer is a natural language processing software that anonymizes German texts.
+Open Anonymizer uses a XLM-RoBERTa model for anonymizing `persons/names`, `locations`, `organizations` and a rule-based approach for anonymizing `dates`, `phone numbers`, `other numbers` and `emails`.

 ![Screenshot CLI](screenshot_cli_text.png?raw=true)